2020PB/police-brutality/reports/Oregon.md

 Police shoot about a dozen tear gas or flashbang grenades into a crowd from quite a distance.

-tags: tear-gas, flashbangs, shoot, protestor
+tags: tear-gas, stun-grenade, shoot, protestor

 id: or-portland-4